 Academies have curriculum flexibility in order to better match the curriculum to the needs of their students.
 Given the high ability of our students, this means that our curriculum structure is predicated around the importance of challenge and high achievement.
-In line with this philosophy, Colyton Grammar School delivers its Key Stage 3 programme in two years (Years 7 and 8) thereby facilitating opportunities for greater breadth and depth in the exam years.
-Our GCSE courses are now taught over three years (Years 9, 10 and 11) thereby allowing Year 12 and 13 students to follow a focused two year Sixth Form programme.
+In line with this philosophy, Colyton Grammar School delivers its Key Stage 3 programme in three years (Years 7, 8 and 9) thereby facilitating opportunities for greater breadth and depth in the exam years.
+Our GCSE courses are taught over two years (Years 10 and 11) thereby allowing Year 12 and 13 students to follow a focused two year Sixth Form programme.

 Please click here to download the Curriculum Model

 In Key Stage 3, students follow the full range of National Curriculum subjects.

 English with Drama, Mathematics, Science, Modern Foreign Languages, Art, Geography, History, Computing, Music, Physical Education, Religious Education and PSHE.
 Students in Year 7 are taught both French and German before making an option choice as to which of these they would like to study in Year 8.
 Additional support is provided for the small number of students who want to study both languages in Year 8.
 In 2018-19, Year 7 will study Biology, Chemistry and Physics as separate sciences rather than a combined programme of Key Stage 3 Science.
 This pattern will then move into Year 8 from September 2019.

 The final element of our Key Stage 3 programme is the Extension carousel.
 All students in Year 8, apart from the dual linguists, will complete extension work in:

 b) Mental well-being

 For a complete overview of each KS3 subject please follow this link.

 At Key Stage 4/GCSE, there is sufficient flexibility of choice to meet individual interests whilst maintaining a balanced curriculum.